Many couples who marry experience tensions and problems in their relationship. Hans Asperger (1944)

 The attractiveness can be enhanced by his intellectual abilities, career prospects and degree of attention to his partner during courtship.
 The devotion can be very flattering, though others may perceive the adulation as bordering on obsessive.
 The hobby or special interest can initially be perceived as endearing and ‘typical of boys and men’.
 They may have an appealing ‘Peter Pan’ quality.

 Often, what was enduring at the start later becomes a problem.
 The initial optimism that the partner with AS will mature and become more socially mature can dissolve into despair when social skills are static due to limited motivation to be more sociable.
-This can be due to the intellectual effort needed to socialize, subsequent exhaustion, and a fear of making a social mistake.
+This can be due to the intellectual effort required for socialization, subsequent exhaustion, and a fear of making a social mistake.
 Joint social contact with friends can slowly diminish.
 The partner with AS does not need the same degree of social contact they enjoyed as a couple when courting.
 The non-AS partner may reluctantly agree to reduce the frequency and duration of social contact with family, friends and colleagues for the sake of the relationship.

 The most common problem for the non-AS partner is feeling lonely.
 The partner with AS can be content with their own company for long periods.
 Conversations can be few and primarily involve the exchange of information rather than the enjoyment of each other’s company, experiences and shared opinions.
 “My pleasure doesn’t come from an emotional and interpersonal exchange.”